jasonjpulikkottil/php_scripts/README.md

 ### zip.php
 - zips current path to file.zip on server
  ### unzip.php
-- unzips file.zip on to the current path on server
+- unzips file.zip to the current path on server
  ### delete.php
 - deletes folder named "trash" recursively on server